Body language is powerful, and can reveal what you're thinking. Here are 10 ways you may be giving the game away in your response to others!

 #1 Saying One Thing and Showing Another.
 A few months ago, my family and I were having lunch in a town we weren't familiar with.
 While my wife got the car, I asked directions of the hostess.
 She said, "Go out of the restaurant to the end of the block, then take a left," while she indicated "right".
 I asked her whether I should follow her words or her gesture.
 She laughed, realizing her goof.
 The reason?
 Probably just a momentary lack of focus.
 So, stay focused!
 And understand the extraordinary power of movement and gestures.

 #2 The Giveaway Gesture.
-According to the dictionary, reveal means "to lay open to view; Amanda Knox was asked by Diane Sawyer in a televised interview if she'd been present during her roommate's murder, she answered "No," then strongly nodded "Yes."
+According to the dictionary, reveal means "to lay open to view; display; exhibit."
+Consider the consequences when you say something but you show the opposite.
+When Amanda Knox was asked by Diane Sawyer in a televised interview if she'd been present during her roommate's murder, she answered "No," then strongly nodded "Yes."
 What do you think any audience would make of this?

 #3 The Disconnect.
 A recent article in one of our leading newspapers reported that financial analysts are paying particular attention to the voices of CEOs on earnings calls.
 If there seems to be a disconnect between, say, an executive presenting a rosy scenario while sounding uncertain or half-hearted, the analysts will trust the vocal rather than the verbal input.
 'Nuff said.